Chaliil/Chaliil/README.md

 - 👀 I’m interested in user experience
 - 🌱 I’m currently learning programming / UI design
 - 💞️ I’m looking to collaborate on ux/ui projects
-- 📫 How to reach me instagram @chaliil
+- 📫 reach me on instagram @chaliil

 <!---
 Chaliil/Chaliil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.